IronLanguages/ironclad/README.txt

 * matplotlib doesn't work, because the C extension modules have the wrong manifests.
 You should be able to work around this by building your own ipy with a manifest containing the <dependency> in stub/depend-msvcr90.manifest.

+* The mmap module is built into Ironclad, and works well enough that the numpy memmap module passes its tests; to use it successfully, you need to call ironclad.patch_native_filenos() as detailed above.

 * numpy 1.3.0 will import if ipy is run with -X:Frames.
 Of the 1704 tests we run, 143 error and 16 fail.
 Notable issues follow: